MicrosoftDocs/windows-dev-docs/hub/apps/winui/winui2/getting-started.md

 ## Contributing to the Windows UI Library

-We welcome bug reports, feature requests and community code contributions in the [Windows UI Library repo](https://aka.ms/winui) on GitHub.
+We welcome bug reports, feature requests and community code contributions in the [microsoft-ui-xaml repo](https://github.com/microsoft/microsoft-ui-xaml/issues) on GitHub.

 ## Other resources